MarchandMD/MarchandMD/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="100%">

-- 🔭 I’m currently working on [The Odin Project curriculum](https://www.theodinproject.com/dashboard)
+- 🔭 Currently working on bowling a perfect game...

-- I occasionally write articles and keep them published [here](https://marchandmd.github.io/)
+-  Eggs and bacon belong in a frying pan

-- ❓ Ask me about anything related to ice hockey
+- ❓ Ask me about anything related to anything else

-- ⚡ Fun fact: I really like the [Starship shell](https://starship.rs/) for command line interface
+- ⚡ Fun fact: Giraffes have all that neck and no vocal chords

 </td></table>